AUTUMN LAKE OF PEARLAND

 Lone Star Bookkeepers will not handle the following community services – Complaints about the community pool, park, piers, pavilions, playground equipment, common grounds, other neighborhood concerns, cars speeding, arguments between neighbors, general suggestions and complaints for the HOA Board of Directors.
 Please send all communication about these items to: https://www.autumnlakeofpearland.com/p/Contact-theBoard

-Every homeowner will be given a new homeowner account number through Lone Star Bookkeepers.
+Every homeowner has an account number through Lone Star Bookkeepers.
 It is very important you understand how to input these numbers into the pay portal:

 EXAMPLE ACCOUNT NUMBER = 1027xxxxx01